Building Multi-Step AI Agents with LangGraph

 Avoiding State Bloat

-One of LangGraph’s most useful features, and the clearest gap between it and simpler frameworks, is native persistent checkpointing.
+One of LangGraph’s most useful features is native persistent checkpointing.
 After every node runs, LangGraph can save the full graph state to a durable store.
-If the agent crashes, gets killed, or just needs to pause for human review, it resumes from the last checkpoint with no data loss.
+If the agent crashes or pauses for review, it resumes from the last checkpoint with no lost work.

-LangGraph ships with two built-in checkpointers: SqliteSaver for dev and single-machine setups, and PostgresSaver for production multi-instance deployments.
-Adding persistence to any graph takes four lines:
+LangGraph ships two built-in checkpointers.
+Use SqliteSaver for dev and single-machine setups.
+Use PostgresSaver for production, where many instances run at once.
+Adding persistence takes four lines:

 from langgraph.checkpoint.sqlite import SqliteSaver